ceramicstudio/js-idx-tools/README.md

-# 🗑️ Note: This repository is deprecated in favour of [js-idx](https://github.com/ceramicstudio/js-idx/tree/master/packages/tools) 🗑️
+> 🛑️ This repository is deprecated in favour of [js-idx](https://github.com/ceramicstudio/js-idx/tree/master/packages/tools).

----

 # IDX tools